earth

 Identifying Dependence and Impact on Nature

-The dependence and impacts on nature, and the risks and opportunities were analyzed through the four-phase LEAP approach: Locate, Evaluate, Assess, and Prepare.
+• Through the four-phase LEAP approach, including Locate, Evaluate, Assess, and Prepare.
 Additionally, the Biodiversity Risk Filter tool developed by the World Wide Fund for Nature (WWF) was also adopted to assess dependence and impacts on nature in the Company’s business operations and value chain.
 Furthermore, information on policies, laws and regulations, and international initiatives related to the value chain was also collected to analyze potential nature-related risks and opportunities.

 Ranks